-This methodological muddiness seems deeply built in.
+This methodological muddiness seems deeply built-in.
 As noted above, the language of Art.
 38 ("general principles of law recognized by all civilized nations") was a compromise negotiated during the drafting process between those advocating for a natural law approach and those insisting that general principles derive only from domestic law.
-Review of the relevant literature reveals at least six distinct approaches: 1) A purely domestic law approach: identifying features that are common to the main legal systems of the world;111 probably the least controversial use of general principles.
-This comparative approach to general principles is often, though not always, used to fill technical and procedural gaps in international law with doctrines like estoppel, unjust enrichment, necessity, and proximate cause;112

-2) A mixed domestic-international positive law approach: this is similar to 1), except that the borrowed features are modified slightly to adapt to the peculiarities of the international legal system;

-3) A purely international positive law approach: through an inductive process looking at state practice and the practice of international organizations, identifying features that emerge purely at the international level, like sustainable development;113 this approach is difficult to distinguish from some "modern" variants of customary international law;114

-4) A purely natural law approach: declaring certain features as law without reference to positive law, either because such features are intuitively grasped, or reflect a "common conscience";115

-5) A mixed natural law-domestic positive law approach: reflecting the view that "principles common to legal systems often reflect natural law principles that underlie international law";116 through reference to the UDHR.119 Because the UDHR is the "mother" instrument of international human rights law, this makes a certain amount of sense.
+Review of the relevant literature reveals at least six distinct approaches:

+- 1) A purely domestic law approach: identifying features that are common to the main legal systems of the world;111 probably the least controversial use of general principles.
+This comparative approach to general principles is often, though not always, used to fill technical and procedural gaps in international law with doctrines like estoppel, unjust enrichment, necessity, and proximate cause;112 - 2) A mixed domestic-international positive law approach: this is similar to 1), except that the borrowed features are modified slightly to adapt to the peculiarities of the international legal system; - 3) A purely international positive law approach: through an inductive process looking at state practice and the practice of international organizations, identifying features that emerge purely at the international level, like sustainable development; this approach is difficult to distinguish from some "modern" variants of customary international law; 114 - 4) A purely natural law approach: declaring certain features as law without reference to positive law, either because such features are intuitively grasped, or reflect a "common conscience";115 - 5) A mixed natural law-domestic positive law approach: reflecting the view that "principles common to legal systems often reflect natural law principles that underlie international law";116 - 6) A logical or inherent legal approach: identifying features logically necessary to, or inherent in, any legal system, legal instrument, or law itself; this includes an approach focused specifically on identifying features inherent or logically necessary to the functioning of international law, such as the principle of diplomatic protection.117 through reference to the UDHR.119 Because the UDHR is the "mother" instrument of international human rights law, this makes a certain amount of sense.
 However, except for the principle of nondiscrimination, the UDHR does not articulate principles; it merely enumerates a basic set of rights, at least 30, and arguably many more.
 In the specific context of criminal justice, Bassiouni describes a methodology of comparing the congruence of rights found in national constitutions with rights found in international human rights instruments in order to determine general principles of human rights: "The rights found in the instruments evidence their international recognition, while their counterparts in the national constitutions evidence national legal recognition.
 The congruence of both indicate the existence of a 'general principle.'
 "120 This corresponds to the second approach described above.